neondatabase/website/content/docs/introduction/billing.md

 ## Neon invoices

-A Neon invoice includes a total cost for the billing period and line items for each charge, which corresponding to Neon's [billing factors](#neon-billing-factors).
+A Neon invoice includes a total cost for the billing period and line items for each charge, which corresponding to Neon's [billing metrics](#neon-billing-metrics).
 Each line item is a per account metric, broken down by Neon project.
 The line item includes a per-unit cost calculation and a total cost for the line item.
 You can expand each line item to view a bar chart representing your daily usage.

 The current invoice provides totals as of the current date.